afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/Z-COMPANY_ORGANIZATION.md

 **MUHAMMAD AFIQ ASYRAF BIN ABU SAMAH**

 Resposiblity:
-1. Manage the company staff and organization workflow
+1. Control the workforce and operations of the company.
-2. Making major corporate decisions
+2. Making important business decisions
-3. Manage and allocate the resources of the company
+3. Manage and distribute the company's resources.
-4. Make sure project meet the dateline
+4. Aim to complete the project by the deadline.

 <br>